Trapped in a Dating Sim: The World of Otome Games Is Tough for Mobs: Anime

 An anime television series adaptation was announced on November 25, 2021.
 It is produced by ENGI and directed by Kazuya Miura and Shin'ichi Fukumoto, with Kenta Ihara writing the scripts, Masahiko Suzuki designing the characters, and Kana Hashiguchi and Show Aratame composing the music.
 The series aired from April 3 to June 19, 2022, on AT-X, Tokyo MX, ytv, and BS NTV.
 The opening theme song is "Silent Minority" by Kashitarō Itō, while the ending theme song is "selfish" by Riko Azuna.
-Crunchyroll has licensed the series.
+Crunchyroll streamed the series.
 On April 11, 2022, Crunchyroll announced that the series will receive an English dub, which premiered on April 17.

 A second season was announced on December 26, 2022.

-Episode list
+Episodes

 Reception

-The light novel series has sold at least 760,000 copies in total as of June 17, 2021.
+By March 2024, the series had over 3 million copies in circulation.